 The transducer is connected to the communication system using a flexible wire.
 The outer covering of the wire is made up of polyurethane.

-The material reduces the hardening effects that come about as a result of the wire getting into contact with a wide range of chemicals.
+The material reduces the hardening effects that come about due to the wire getting into contact with a wide range of chemicals.

-The alloy used in making the wire reduces flexure breaks thus extending the life of the ear tips.
+The alloy used in making the wire reduces flexure breaks, thus extending the ear tips’ life.

 This provides a pathway where sound travels from the transducer to the ear canal.